Dental License Defense Attorney in Texas

 Facing the loss of your license to practice dental medicine can be frightening, as it can mean losing your ability to provide for yourself and your family.
 If you are facing a review board, securing the representation of an experienced Texas dental license defense attorney may be your first step to protecting yourself and your practice from serious repercussions.

 At the Leichter Law Firm, we are dedicated to protecting the freedoms and privileges of our professional clients.
-To discuss your case and needs with one of our compassionate and understanding Texas dental license defense attorneys, please contact us today by calling 512-495-9995.
+To discuss your case and needs with one of our compassionate and understanding professional license defense attorneys, please contact us today by calling 512-495-9995.

-The Texas State Board of Dental Examiners is responsible for monitoring and regulating the practice of Dentistry in the state of Texas through the enforcement of the Dental Practice Act, Texas Occupations Code § 251.001 et. al.
+The Texas State Board of Dental Examiners is responsible for monitoring and regulating the practice of dentistry in the state of Texas through the enforcement of the Dental Practice Act, Texas Occupations Code § 251.001.

 Pursuant to Dental Practice Act § 263.002(a), the Dental Board may reprimand or administratively fine the license holder and may probate and monitor, suspend, or revoke a dentist’s license to practice dentistry in the state of Texas based on any finding of a ground for discipline.

 With regard to chemical dependency, the Board of Dental Examiners takes a proactive approach to providing recovery and support for dentists with an addiction to alcohol or chemical dependency.
 They may go through the appropriate intervention programs to facilitate their recovery.